sgrif/diesel.rs-website/src/guides/getting-started.md

 ::: aside__text
 Since migrations are written in raw SQL, they can contain specific features of the database system you use.
 For example, the `CREATE TABLE` statement above uses PostgreSQL's `SERIAL` type.
 If you want to use SQLite instead, you need to use `INTEGER` instead.
-The [diesel GitHub repository](https://github.com/diesel-rs/diesel/tree/master/examples) contains modified examples for all supported backends.
-Be sure to select the backend you are using at the top of the page to see examples specific for that backend.
+The [Diesel GitHub repository](https://github.com/diesel-rs/diesel/tree/master/examples) contains modified examples for all supported backends.
+Be sure to select the backend you are using at the top of the page to see examples specific to that backend.

-If you prefer to generate your migrations based on Rust code instead, the diesel CLI tool provides an additional `--diff-schema`  on the `diesel migration generate` command that allows to generate migrations based on the current schema definition and your database.
-To generate a migration equivalent to the shown Raw SQL migration you need to
+If you prefer to generate your migrations based on Rust code instead, the Diesel CLI tool provides an additional `--diff-schema` on the `diesel migration generate` command that allows you to generate migrations based on the current schema definition and your database.
+To generate a migration equivalent to the Raw SQL migration shown above, you need to

 * Create a `schema.rs` file with the following content: